 In addition large perimeter door gaps, over 3mm, have the potential to fill an escape corridor within minutes, rendering the escaping occupants effectively blind.
 In this situation, emergency lighting or the presence of natural lighting would be non-effective.

 To comply with the guidance given in the Approved Documents, supplementary sealing systems can significantly improve and reduce the amount of leakage through the doorset assembly.
 The Building Regulations ADB specify that the doorset assembly should demonstrate compliance with either BS476: Part 31.1 or BS EN 1634: Part 3:2004.

 Pyroplex Fire Smoke and Acoustic seals already hold test evidence to BS476: Part 31.1 however we have enhanced our test portfolio for the following fire door strips and test them in accordance BS EN 1634-3: 2004:

-Full technical, material and safety data for our products is available to download from the Pyroplex website.
+Full technical, material and safety data for our products is available to download.
 Furthermore, the test results are available on request.
 Contact Pyroplex.